Tech-JI/Git-wksp-25Fa/part1.md

 - Staging area: "Set", files to be committed

-- Repository: "Go", snapshots permanently stored and **immutable**
+- Repository: "Go", snapshots permanently stored. **Immutable**
-  - HEAD: A special pointer to a commit in the repository, normally the latest commit
+  - `HEAD`: A special pointer to the current commit in the repository

 ## The four states